 To arrange access to the Dutch healthcare you need to take the following steps:

-- Register at the local municipality.
+- Register at the local municipality if you intend to stay for more than 4 months.
 They will issue you and your family members a BSN (Citizen Service Number, in Dutch ‘Burger Service Nummer’ -BSN).
 Sometimes you will need a residence permit first to obtain a BSN.
 If there is an expat center in your region, they will help you in this process.

 - Arrange health insurance for you and your family members.
 In most cases you are obliged to take out Dutch health insurance, although there are exceptions.
 For this you will need a BSN and in most cases a Dutch address and bank account.